andreasdiehl/ai-context/README.md

 ### 3. Sync

+You can sync the context to your project either automatically or manually.

+#### Option A: Automatic Script (Recommended)

-Add a sync script (e.g., `sync-context.sh`) to your project that reads this config and creates symlinks in `.context/`.
+Add a user script (e.g., `sync-context.sh`) to your project that reads `ai-context.json` and creates the links.
 _The AI agent can generate this script for you._

-When you run the sync script, it links the documentation from `~/dev/ai-context` directly into your project.
+#### Option B: Manual Linking

+You can manually create symbolic links from the Hub to your project's `.context` folder.

+1. Create the context folder:
+    ```bash
+    mkdir -p .context
+    ```
+2. Link the libraries you need (check `~/dev/ai-context` for available options):

+    ```bash
+    # Example: Link Tailwind v4
+    ln -s ~/dev/ai-context/tailwind-v4 .context/tailwind

+    # Example: Link Ghost v6
+    ln -s ~/dev/ai-context/ghost-v6 .context/ghost
+    ```

 ---